Cloud Service >> Knowledgebase >> General >> How does the Performance of Virtual Machines compare to Physical Hardware?

 Using VMs or physical hardware should be determined based on a particular workload, a general IT plan, and a more general perspective on performance involving scalability, manageability, and cost.
 With the advancement of virtualization technologies, the performance disparity is likely to diminish further, thus entrenching the use of VMs in contemporary IT environments.

-In the end, most firms discover that a combination of both virtual and physical resources is the most effective, efficient, and affordable solution for the many and varied computing requirements of business today.
+In the end, most firms discover that a combination of both virtual and physical resources is the most effective, efficient, and affordable hosting solution for the many and varied computing requirements of business today.

 Cut Hosting Costs!
 Submit Query Today!